 - Reducing Stress With calves already feeling the stress of weaning, Ridder sets up a vaccination schedule, so his calves aren’t compounded by stress with vaccinations on the actual weaning day.
-He said he typically administers a round of vaccinations when the calves are about 4-months old.
+He typically administers a round of vaccinations when the calves are about 4-months old.
 Then, he gives another round of shots 2-3 weeks post-weaning, once the calves are accustomed to being separated from the cows.

 - Keeping Life Consistent When Ridder and his family wean their calves, they only bring the calves out of the pasture and leave the cows out.
-But even more exclusive to the operation is that the calves are left in the same groups for 2-3 weeks in the dry-lot area they are weaned in before being sorted and commingled with other calves from the farm.
+Even more exclusive to the operation is that calves are left in the same groups for 2-3 weeks in the dry-lot area where they are weaned.
+Then, they are sorted and commingled with other calves from the farm.

-- Vitamins, Minerals and Amaferm® Ridder is sure to provide his calves with Vita Charge® Stress Tubs for the first two weeks that they are weaned to help give them a jump-start on their feed and water intake while helping them recover from stress.
-The Stress Tubs contain Amaferm, a precision prebiotic research-proven to increase intake, digestion and absorption while supporting the animal’s immune system.
-The Stress Tubs also contain MOS, to trap and expel pathogens, limiting their ability to do harm, organic Zinc, the antioxidant Vitamin E and B vitamins.
+- Vitamins, Minerals and Amaferm® Ridder provides his calves with Vita Charge® Stress Tubs for the first two weeks post-weaning.
+This jump-starts on their feed and water intake while helping them recover from stress.
+The Stress Tubs contain AO-Biotics® Amaferm®, a research-proven prebiotic that enhances digestibility.
+The Stress Tubs also contain mannan-oligosaccharides (MOS), to helps normalize gut microflora and support the immune system.
+Finally, the tubs include organic Zinc, the antioxidant Vitamin E and B vitamins.

 The Ridders wean a majority of their herd in the fall, as two-thirds of the cows are spring-calvers.
-However, regardless of weaning season, they follow the same protocol to make sure their calves stay healthy, keep eating and experience as little stress as possible.
+Regardless of weaning season, they follow the same protocol to ensure their calves stay healthy, keep eating and experience as minimal stress.